TheWatcher/webperl/mdfiles/blocks.md

-functions, so that your code doesn't need to implement its own string and option validation in most cases, it allows your application to log user actions if needed, and it provides stub implementations of the page_display() and block_display() functions, one or both of which all subclasses need to override.
+functions, so that your code doesn't need to implement its own string and option validation in most cases, it allows your application to log user actions if needed, and it provides stub implementations of the page_display() and block_display() functions, one or both of which all subclasses will need to override.

 Each subclass of Block gets a number of references to useful objects added to it on creation, and methods in the subclass can access them from $self.
 Some